mduvall/grande.js/README.md

 The second parameter is an `options` object that accepts the following keys:

 - `animate`: if true, this will trigger the CSS animations (defaults to true).
 Useful to turn to false if `subpixel-antialised` is needed in Safari.

-There are two CSS files that come with the included demo:

-- `editor.css`: this file provides the style for the `contenteditable` elements on the page
-- `menu.css`: this file provides the toolbar styling to appear as it does below

 ![image](http://f.cl.ly/items/0O1M1R1g2w1P213C0S3Z/Screen%20Shot%202013-08-21%20at%2011.53.55%20PM.png)